leyu62873/Recipes-Rating-Analysis/README.md

 As the number of recipes grows, so does the difficulty of choosing the right one.
 Especially nowadays, when people are busy and have high obesity rates, they need recipes that are quick and not too high in calories.
 In this study, I will focus on recipes that can be made in less than two hours with not too high calories and predict if the recipe will take less than one hour based on the information in the recipe.

 The dataset is from food.com which contains recipes and reviews.
-The recipe dataset has important inforamtion like id, number of steps, minutes, tags, and nutrition.
+The recipe dataset has important inforamtion realated to our question like id (Recipe ID), n_steps(number of steps), minutes(Minutes to prepare recipe), tags(Food.com tags for recipe), and nutrition(Nutrition information).
 It has 83782 rows.
-The ratings dataset has inforamtion like user ID, recipe ID, and rating and it has 731927 rows.
+The ratings dataset has inforamtion realated to our question like recipe ID, and rating and it has 731927 rows.

 ## Data Cleaning and EDA